Jill Jones: Solo career

 Jill provided vocals on a cover version of Carly Simon's "Why" on Ronny Jordan's album A Brighter Day in 2000 as well as contributing a cover version of Blondie's "Call Me" to a Giorgio Moroder tribute album.
 This was subsequently issued as a single with various remixes, including ones by Todd Terry and Mantronix.

 With the help of former Paisley Park photographer and close friend David Honl, Jones released a second album entitled Two in 2001, with instrumentalist Chris Bruce.
 Jones performed lead vocals on the 2004 album Wasted, which was credited to The Grand Royals featuring Jill Jones.
 A collaboration with dance outfit Funky Junction resulted in the single "Someone to Jump Up", which has appeared on various Hedkandi compilation releases.

 In 2008, Jones joined a performance in New York by Jeremy Gloff, coming up on stage to sing with Gloff's cover of her song "So Much in Love" On April 28, 2009, Jones released "Living for the Weekend" on the Peace Bisquit label.
 Although Wasted and Two are out of print, both albums can be found on the iTunes Store, along with "Living for the Weekend".

 2014 saw the release of the single "This Is How It Feels" with Italian techno act Get Far.
 In August 2015, Jones made the track "Forbidden Love" available via SoundCloud.
 This track is from her dance album, I Am released in February 2016 via Peace Bisquit.
 Currently, she maintains her own fan pages on Twitter and Facebook.

+In April 2024, Jill, with the help of Scottish musician Neil Billinness resurrected demos from the late 1980’s and bundled them into her fourth album “The London Sessions”.